mohBgz/KeyLogger-WebSockets/README.md

 3. Open and run `client.py`.
 You'll connect to the listener.

-4. `keystrokes.log` will be generated, containing all keystrokes from the client.
+4. `keystrokes.txt` will be generated, containing all keystrokes from the client.

 ## Contributing